Jungang station (Ansan)

-The Sinansan Line will connect Jungang Station to Yeouido Station in 2023.
+The Sinansan Line will connect Jungang station to Yeouido station in 2023.

 Station layout

 Station information

-Nearby universities include Seoul National University of Arts (substation name), and Korea Hotel Tourism College, a vocational school, is a two-minute walk away.
+Nearby universities include Seoul Institute of the Arts (substation name), and Korea Hotel Tourism College, a vocational school, is a two-minute walk away.

 It is near this station where Ansan citizens gather when they want to drink and play in downtown Ansan.
 In addition, Ansan Bus Terminal is about a 10-minute walk from this station.

-If you go out of the exit of Jungang Station, there is an underground road crossing Jungang-daero, and if you cross the underground road and go to the stairs on the right, you will find Burger King.
+At the exit from Jungang station, there is an underground road crossing Jungang-daero.

+To the south of the station are newly built apartment complexes and residential areas in the 2000s, and to the north of the station is a large floating population as commercial districts (CGV Ansan, etc.) that have been with Ansan's history are concentrated.
+In addition, Ansan Bus Terminal is about a 10-minute walk away.

+Among the subway stations in Ansan, Jungang station has the largest number of passengers.
+It is the commercial and business center of Ansan, but there were not that many passengers in 2000.
+However, between 2000 and 2003, as Gojan New Town was built and the station influence area expanded, the number of users visiting Jungang station increased significantly.